jobisoft/DAV-4-TbSync/README.md

 # DAV-4-TbSync
-The CalDAV/CardDAV provider for the Thunderbird synchronisation AddOn TbSync.
+The CalDAV/CardDAV provider for the Thunderbird synchronization AddOn TbSync.
 If this AddOn and TbSync are installed, TbSync is able to sync CaldDAV/CardDAV accounts.
 This provider is closely following the specs defined by sabre/dav.

 The server URL needed to add an CalDAV/CardDAV account is the plain server name (FQDN) like "cloud.server.de".
 There is no need to know any specific URL.
 The provider will find all available calendars and address books.